cmbrandt/scientific-computing-lectures/README.md

 # Scientific Computing with C++20 and Beyond

-A three part technical talk I delivered in the spring of 2020 for the Numerical Algorithms Group, discussing emerging modern C++ design patterns, new language features and Standard Library extensions for C++20, and experimental Standard library extensions under consideration for C++23.
+A three part technical talk I delivered in the spring of 2020 for the Numerical Algorithms Group, discussing emerging modern C++ design patterns, new language features and Standard Library extensions for C++20, and experimental Standard Library extensions under consideration for C++23.

 ## Order of Topics